 - working with Melbourne Water to ensure the provision of an alternative path during the water pipe works on St George’s Road and that the replacement path will be improved as much as possible within the restraints of the space available

-- working with the Level Crossing Removal Authority to ensure that cyclists are provided with adequate crossings once the Grange Road level crossing at Fairfield is removed
+- working with the Level Crossing Removal Authority to ensure that cyclists are provided with adequate crossings when level crossing are removed

 - working with VicRoads to ensure the completion of the Darebin Creek Trail south across the Yarra River